gusyj/gusyj.github.io/README.md

 ## The harder way (for advanced users)

-The instructions above explain how to use  the libraary in the easiest way: by forking on GitHub.
+The instructions above explain how to use Beautiful Jekyll in the easiest way: by forking on GitHub.
 There are more [advanced installation methods](https://beautifuljekyll.com/getstarted/#install-steps-hard) that include either using GitHub Pages with remote themes, or using Ruby gems.
 They provide you with more control, but are only intended for advanced users.

-> Note:  the libraary was primarily designed to be used as a GitHub theme, so you will not get any support if you use this theme via Ruby gems.
+> Note: Beautiful Jekyll was primarily designed to be used as a GitHub theme, so you will not get any support if you use this theme via Ruby gems.

 # Plans

- the libraary is, and always will be, free.
-But if you want to remove the  the libraary ad from your website, use a Dark Mode skin, access office hours, or simply support the development efforts, [check out the different plans](https://beautifuljekyll.com/plans).
+Beautiful Jekyll is, and always will be, free.
+But if you want to remove the Beautiful Jekyll ad from your website, use a Dark Mode skin, access office hours, or simply support the development efforts, [check out the different plans](https://beautifuljekyll.com/plans).

 # Add your own content